 History of Soccer Cleats

-While soccer has only been an organized sport since the latter half of the 1800s, the sport’s origins are centuries older.
+While soccer has been an organized sport only since the latter half of the 1800s, its origins are centuries older.
 The first soccer cleats were discovered in King Henry VIII’s wardrobe in 1525.

 Over the years, cleats have significantly changed.
-Past cleats have been plastered with heavy leather with longer and fewer studs.
+Past cleats have been made of heavy leather with longer and fewer studs.
 Brands still around today, such as Valsport and Hummel, dominated the cleat manufacturing industry in the early 1900s.

-Since the conclusion of World War II, cleats began to become much lighter and offer little protection for when players are on the wrong end of a tackle.
+Since the conclusion of World War II, cleats have become much lighter and offer little protection to players on the wrong end of a tackle.
 This is because it became cheaper and easier to transport cleats overseas and for players to showcase their abilities with better ball control.
 Over the past decade, laceless cleats have become more popular, allowing for better contact whenever touching the ball.

 Different types of soccer shoes

 There are also different types of soccer shoes/cleats.
-Alongside standard firm ground soccer cleats for regular outdoor soccer, other footwear includes indoor and turf soccer shoes.
-These are without studs for alternate variations of soccer, like indoor soccer and futsal.
+Alongside standard firm ground, soccer cleats for regular outdoor soccer, other footwear includes indoor and turf soccer shoes.
+These are without studs for alternative variations of soccer, such as indoor soccer and futsal.

 Turf shoes have minimized rubber studs.
 They are often favored in adult outdoor leagues played on turf because they are better on joints with a more substantial cushion.